rnvannatta/vanity-scheme/IMPLEMENTED.md

 ## Notes on R7RS

 Vanity Scheme will never ever offer dynamic-wind, as it is contrary to Vanity's parallelism model.
+It is easily implemented in a library if you so care.

 Vanity Scheme will not offer bignums nor rationals.
 Vanity Scheme also does not offer gradual overflow, instead exceptions are generated.
 Exacts are signed 32 bit ints.
 Inexacts are double-precision floats.